Our Remote Offer (and catch up plan)

 - for children AND families!

-We are determined to provide ALL children with high quality learning provision that is highly supported and driven by the talented Tudor teaching team.
-This section of the website will share some of the key aspects of our approach to remote learning.
-Find out how we support the wider family as well as the children of Tudor...
+When required, we are determined to provide ALL children with high quality learning provision that is highly supported and driven by the talented Tudor teaching team.
+This section of the website will share some of the key aspects of our successful and well regarded approaches to remote learning.
+Find out how we can support the wider family as well as the children of Tudor...

 First of all our KEY pledge is that EVERY child, whether they are in school or at home, will have high levels of access to their normal Tudor class teacher.
 Each teacher will set work and be able to give bespoke support and feedback to the children.
 As well as shared responses, children will be able to receive regular individualised feedback about the work that they are completing.
 There will be opportunities for whole class discussion and interaction using appropriate media platforms and we expect the children to fully immerse themselves in what is being offered.
 The more your child puts in, the MORE they will get from it.

 As part of our duty of care, we expect to see high levels of interaction from children and there is monitoring of responses from the children in each class.
 We will obviously evaluate the level of interaction with the children in our care- there may be a number of obstacles for us all to deal with but we must all be committed to the wellbeing of the children.
 Overall feedback from the parent community was fantastic in the first period of school closure and we seek ways to refine and improve further.